datluong/outlinely-colorthemes/README.md

-# Custom Themes for Outlinely
+# Themes for Outlinely

-Collection of themes for Outlinely.
+This repository hosts some nice custom themes for [Outlinely](http://glamdevelopment.com/outlinely)

 ## List of themes: